Prehistoric period and culture in India Upsc

 f.
 Attirampakkam near Chennai.

 In the Old Stone Age, food was obtained by hunting animals and gathering edible plants and tubers.
 Therefore, these people are called hunter-gatherers.
-They used stone tools, hand-sized and flaked-off large pebbles for hunting animals.
+They used stone tools and hand-sized and flaked-off large pebbles for hunting animals.

 Stone implements are made of a hard rock known as quartzite.
 Large pebbles are often found in river terraces.
 The hunting of large animals would have required the combined effort of a group of people with large stone axes.

 We have little knowledge about their language and communication.
-Their way of life became modified with the passage of time since they made attempts to domesticate animals, make crude pots, and grow some plants.
+Their way of life was modified with the passage of time, as they made attempts to domesticate animals, make crude pots, and grow some plants.

 A few Old Stone Age paintings have also been found on rocks at Bhimbetka and other places.
 The period before 10000 B.C. is assigned to the Old Stone Age.